pallets/click/docs/python3.rst

 documentation were written so that they could run on both Python 2.x and Python 3.3 or higher.

-At the moment, it is strongly recommended is to use Python 2 for click utilities unless Python 3 is a hard requirement.
+At the moment, it is strongly recommended is to use Python 2 for Click utilities unless Python 3 is a hard requirement.

 .. _python3-limitations: